-Visit our enrollment page to see our 21-22 school year enrollment process and timeline, and to sign up for a live Q&A with our program director, which is required to be added to our interest list for the school year.
+Visit our enrollment page to see our enrollment process and timeline for mid-year enrollments and for 2022-23 enrollments.
+There you'll find a form to sign up for a live Q&A with our program director, which is required to be added to our interest list!

-For more information about the Home Education Exchange or to inquire about enrolling your child(ren), contact program director Jonathan Nessan: firstname.lastname@example.org
+For more information about the Home Education Exchange or to inquire about enrolling your child(ren), contact our office: email@example.com

 Student absences should be reported via email to: firstname.lastname@example.org.